LiamJCates/Programming-Notes/C/Functions.md

 Function prototypes have the form: return-type function-name(parameter declaration);

 It is an error if the definition of a function or any uses of it do not agree with its prototype.

 The word void must be used for function prototypes with an explicitly empty list.

-Parameter names in prototypes and definitions need not agree.
-Indeed, parameter names are optional in a function prototype
+Parameter names in prototypes and definitions need not agree and parameter names are optional in a function prototype

+The order and type of
+the arguments must match in the declaration, definition, and function call.